Market Update – Special Edition (Brexit)

 - Sectors represented by Russell 1000® Index sectors and Russell Developed ex US Large Cap sectors: Utilities, Consumer Staples, Banks Fixed Income

-- Broad fixed income represented by the Barclays U.S. Aggregate Bond Index
+- Broad fixed income represented by the Bloomberg U.S. Aggregate Bond Index

 - Commodities represented by Bloomberg Commodities Index Total Return: gold, metals, corn, soybeans, grains

 - REITs represented by FTSE EPRA/NAREIT Developed Real Estate Index